 iPhone: The 6.1in and 6.5in Era

-Most recently, 2018 saw Apple go even bigger.
-That year the company introduced two completely new iPhones.
+2018 saw Apple go even bigger than the 5.8in iPhone X. That year the company introduced two completely new iPhones.
 First up was the iPhone XS Max.
 This is by far the biggest iPhone Apple has ever made measuring at 6.5in.
 It is, without a doubt, a phablet.

 Then the company also introduced the iPhone XR.
 The XR was billed as the low-end “budget” iPhone, despite costing £749.
 While having the all-screen design of the iPhone XS series, the iPhone XR distinguished itself from the XS by squeezing right down the middle when it comes to size.
 Whereas the iPhone XS was 5.8in and the iPhone XS Max was 6.5in, the iPhone XR was 6.1in.

 2019 saw the release of Apple’s latest iPhones.
 There was the iPhone 11, the 6.1in successor to the iPhone XR and the iPhone 11 Pro Max, the 6.5in successor to the iPhone XS Max.
 The iPhone Pro lineup is the first iPhone to feature a frosted glass back and a triple-lens camera.